Oklahoma City Oklahoma, USA Travel Guide

 From the 1995 bombing, the city rebuilt with powerful testament to human spirit and ongoing urban renewal projects.

-Recently, Oklahoma City underwent significant urban renewal through a sequence of public-private initiatives known as MAPS (Metropolitan Area Projects).
+Recently, Oklahoma City underwent significant urban renewal through a number of public-private initiatives known as MAPS (The Metro area Projects).
 These projects, funded by a temporary sales tax, transformed the city's infrastructure, creating new parks, sports venues, and raising the quality of metropolitan living.

 A lively entertainment area with a charming canal, restaurants, and bars.